Numerical Methods

 Lagrangian Advection

-, we first compute the flow map \(\varphi_{t_n}^{t_{n+1}}(x_n)\), which maps the initial seed point \(x_n\) at time \(t_n\) to time \(t_{n+1}\).
+In the numerical computation of the FTLE, we first compute the flow map \(\varphi_{t_n}^{t_{n+1}}(x_n)\), which maps the initial seed point \(x_n\) at time \(t_n\) to time \(t_{n+1}\).

 To obtain this map, one must numerically integrate the underlying dynamical system, which is described by the ODE: